We want to say it loud and clear if you think clay soil is a problem:

 When water sits in puddles for a long time after rain, one way to break surface water logging is to dig one or more soakaways or sumps.

-These are a lot of work, so it's good that they do work.
+These are a lot of work, so it's good that they do the job.

 Put them in first and use the soil that comes out to build ridges to plant into.